kul1/mindapp2/README.md

 ## Changelog

-* update for Rails 5.1.2
+* update for Rails 5.1.4
+* add facebook login [required: .env with facebook api and password]

 ## Prerequisites